Tanya is a mid-thirties woman who has two stepchildren and will eventually have one of her own.

 I personally felt anger and jealousy.
 I thought the world had betrayed me.
 Why could all my friends get pregnant and have their families and I couldn't?
 Why were there pregnant women sitting around me at the doctors' offices with big bellies and hopeful smiles?
 Why not me?

 Obviously, in retrospect, I see that it's a silly question.
 But in the moment it isn't.
 In fact, it's a very real observation.
 Many women experience miscarriage.
-Most first pregnancies are not successful, but you would never know that through assumption.
+Most first pregnancies are not successful.
 It's always important to remember every woman is fighting her own battle—and many are sharing yours.

 Whatever emotion you may feel (sadness, numbness, depression, anger, jealousy), is perfectly okay.
 Don't fight it; embrace it and allow yourself to feel these things.
 So often we tell ourselves that it's not okay to feel these emotions, but they're healthy in small doses.
 Furthermore, they're the most accepting when you've just been through something so traumatic!
 So cry it out, yell into a pillow, or just take a long, deep breath.
 You've earned it.